Karlcxu/KarlChoiReviews/_posts/2018-02-16-Black-Panther.md

 ### Overall: 4/5 (Good)

-*Notes: Exciting movie about power and responsibility, but a little overated.*
+*Notes: Exciting movie about power and responsibility, but a little overrated.*

 *Reviewed on 2/1/2019 - Updated on 6/20/2019*